czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

   - Multiplication Hardware

+    - Multiplies using a series of adds and shifts
+    - Shifts the multiplier right every iteration
+    - Shifts the multiplicand left every iteration (64-bit)
+      - Forces ALU to be 32 bits
+    - Product develops in the product register, with 64 bits of significance
+    - Process:
+      - Test `Multiplier[0]`
+        - If `1`, add multiplicand to product and place in `Product`
+        - Shift `Multiplicand` left 1 bit
+        - Shift `Multiplier` right 1 bit
+        - Check if it's the 32nd iteration
+          - Loop back to step 1 if not

   - Optimized Multiplier

+    - Shift `Product` right instead of `Multiplicand`
+      - Allows us to use 32-bit ALUs and multiplicand register, saving latency
+      - Add to the upper bits of product and shift right
+      - Load multiplier into the lower bits of `Product`
+        - Right shift strips bits out
+        - Upper bits written depending on the control test
     - Perform steps in parallel: add/shift
     - One cycle per partial-product addition
       - That's ok, if frequency of multiplications is low